keylime/keylime/docs/user_guide/secure_payloads.rst

 partition by adjusting the `secure_size` option in `keylime.conf`.

-This simple mode of operation is suitable for many situations where the secrets and other bootstrapping information is basic.
+This simple mode of operation is suitable for many situations where the secrets and other bootstrapping information are basic.
 However, there are several features that Keylime supports like revocation and certificate management that do not work in this mode.
 For those, you'll need the next mode: Certificate Package Mode.